 On the other hand, damages that are not part of normal wear and tear are usually caused by a tenant’s negligence.
 Tenants have equal responsibility for taking care of the rental property while they occupy it.
 If damages happen because tenants fail to care for the rental unit, the cost of repairs should be charged to them.
 Typically, landlords deduct the cost from the security deposit.

 What Should an End of Tenancy Cleaning Include?

 To make the end of tenancy clean easier, it’s vital to have copies of your move-in checklist and a written description of the condition of the property.
 If you have copies of the photos of the property at the beginning of the tenancy, they can help you determine the extent of damages caused by the tenants.

 Landlords can decide whether to require tenants to clean the property before they move out.
 If so, this must be clearly stated in the lease agreement.
+We also recommend mentioning this in a move-out letter.
 Keep in mind that while tenants are responsible for keeping the property in good condition, it’s the landlord’s responsibility to provide a habitable place for the next renters.

 So whether or not tenants clean the property, you should always make sure that the rental unit is prepared for occupancy before you list it for rent.

 If the tenants failed to return the rental unit in the same condition as it was at the start of the lease, you have the option to clean the property yourself.
 You also have the option to hire a third-party professional cleaning service to handle this task for you.

 Here are a few things to do when cleaning the property:

 Doors, Windows, Walls, and Ceilings